Skip to content

 Google started cramming Gemini AI into Chrome like they were getting paid per feature.
 And I mean, they literally are — every AI interaction is another data point for Google's models.
 You've got AI-powered tab organizer, AI writing assistant, AI search summaries that replace actual website visits (great for publishers, right?), and "Help me write" features that read whatever you're looking at.

 Nobody asked for any of this.
+We wrote a whole piece on why AI doesn't belong in your browser.
 Poll after poll shows users want their browser to be fast, reliable, and stay out of the way.
 Instead we got a browser that wants to be your AI assistant, your shopping buddy, and your writing tutor all at once.

 The Privacy Sandbox Shell Game